metal-stack/docs/docs/src/overview/gpu-support.md

 With the nvidia image a worker has basic GPU support.
 This means that the required kernel driver, the containerd shim and the required containerd configuration are already installed and configured.

-The make it possible to schedule `Pods` which require GPU support to a worker node with a GPU, a so called `gpu-operator` must be installed.
+To enable `Pods` that require GPU support to be scheduled on a worker node with a GPU, a `gpu-operator' must be installed.
-This task is required to be made by the cluster owner after the cluster is up and running.
+This has to be done by the cluster owner after the cluster is up and running.

-The most simple way to install this operator is like this:
+The simplest way to install this operator is as follows:

 ```bash
 helm repo add nvidia https://helm.ngc.nvidia.com/nvidia